By

 Sources and further resources

-For more information, please visit the ICO website for their guidelines on the implementation of AI systems found here.
+For more information, please visit the ICO website.